yiyun-sj/quikcli/README.md

 # QuikCli
-QuikCli is an opinionated interactive command line interface builder
+QuikCli is an opinionated interactive command line interface builder for modern C++(20)

 ## Table of Contents